-A new study recently presented at the Annual AACR International Conference on Frontiers in Cancer Prevention Research in New Orleans has ranked well-established breast cancer risk factors for postmenopausal breast cancer.
-The authors divided the factors into those over which women have little or no control, such as height, and those that are modifiable, such as alcohol consumption.
+A new study has ranked well-established breast cancer risk factors for postmenopausal breast cancer.
+The authors divided the factors into those over which women have little or no control, such as height, and those that are modifiable, such as obesity, exercise (level of physical activity) and alcohol consumption.

 The authors estimate that, generally speaking, women who avoid the most important modifiable risk factors could potentially reduce their risk of postmenopausal breast cancer by almost 40%.